Rctho/ETL_project/README.md

 Removed columns “endYear” and “isAdult”.

-Renamed columns so that all column headers were in lowercase.
+Renamed columns so that all column headers were in lowercase and with shorter names.

 Set “id” column as dataframe index.